 How can we ensure that?

 We will find out!
 You can begin your entire spiritual pursuit with a thorough self-analysis.
-At first, try and figure out where you stand spiritually then I recommend you embrace Crystal Healing Therapy and a Yoga vacation
+At first, try and figure out where you stand spiritually then I recommend you to pick your yoga vacation and retreat for Crystal Healing Therapy.

 With all the materialistic or worldly temptations today